TULiberalArts/Religion/pages/home.md

 description: >-
   Study religion at Temple University.
 We offer courses in all major religions, with an emphasis on the comparison and intersection of their traditions.
+keywords: >-
-keywords: 'department of religion, comparative religion, temple university, buddhist studies, islamic studies, christian studies'
+  department of religion, comparative religion, temple university, buddhist studies, islamic studies, christian studies
 layout: home
 feature: false
 feature-title: null